 2026 Pop-Up Breakfasts Announced

 Our year-round markets run rain or shine: Downtown SC Wedn.
 12:30-5p, Westside SC Sat.
 9a-1p and Live Oak/Eastside Sun.
 9a-1p.
-The Felton & Scotts Valley markets will reopen in May of 2026.
+The Felton & Scotts Valley markets are OPEN and the Scotts Valley Market relocates to Graham Plaza on Mount Hermon Rd.
+June 27th, 2026 – an exciting change.

 For 30 years Santa Cruz Community Farmers’ Markets (SCCFM) has been committed to your health and to the health of the local economy.